 April 23rd - 25th April – weave it into week, walking/physical exercise?
 Encourage sign up, advertise on page and dojo.
 Get a message out in March.
 Scavenger hunt to encourage out.

 Action group for taking forward ideas for kiltwalk and scavenger hunt.
 To meet next month.
 Include someone from the school to represent.
-Maybe Miss Kean.
+Mrs Tweed to see if anyone would like to be involved.

 School has a justgiving page that can be used for other events too.
 All raised will bring an extra 50% top up.
 Date to set up next review meeting.